Tony Dale

-Anthony William Dale, known as Tony Dale (born 1969) is a businessman from suburban Cedar Park, Texas, who is a Republican former member of the Texas House of Representatives from District 136.
+Anthony William Dale, known as Tony Dale (born 1969) is a public servant from suburban Cedar Park, Texas, who is a Republican former member of the Texas House of Representatives from District 136.

 First elected in 2012, Dale was reelected to successive two-year terms in 2014 and 2016.
 House District 136 consists of the Williamson County portion of Austin, the City of Cedar Park, the City of Leander, North Austin MUD #1 (Rattan Creek), Block House Creek MUD, Brushy Creek MUD, Fern Bluff MUD and a small portion of Round Rock.

 Background

 Dale received a Bachelor of Arts degree in Political Science from Ohio State University at Columbus in central Ohio.
-While at Ohio State, he was active in partisan politics and for a time was President of the Ohio State University College Republican Club and the state co-chairman of the Ohio College Republican Federation.
+While at Ohio State, he was active in partisan politics and for a time was President of Ohio State University College Republican Club and the state co-chairman of the Ohio College Republican Federation.
 He also worked at the Ohio Republican Party for four years as a college intern.

-Texas Adjutant General's Individual Award, Texas State Guard Service Medal, Texas Cold War Service Medal, Texas Humanitarian Relief Ribbon, Commanding General's Individual Award (second award), Texas Faithful Service Medal, Texas State Guard Commendation Medal, Texas State Guard Achievement Medal, Texas State Guard Officer Professional Education Ribbon, State Guard Association of the United States Professional Development Medal, State Guard Association of the United States Meritorious Unit Award, Master Military Emergency Management Specialist Badge and Expert Marksman Badge and The Noble Patron of Armor Award.
+Dale is a US Army veteran and former Colonel in the Texas State Guard.
+His military decorations include the Army Commendation Medal with Oak Leaf Cluster, Army Achievement Medal, National Defense Service Ribbon, Army Service Ribbon, Lone Star Distinguished Service Medal, Texas Outstanding Service Medal with oak leaf cluster, Texas Adjutant General's Individual Award, Texas State Guard Service Medal, Texas Cold War Service Medal, Texas Humanitarian Relief Ribbon, Commanding General's Individual Award (second award), Texas Faithful Service Medal, Texas State Guard Commendation Medal, Texas State Guard Achievement Medal, Texas State Guard Good Conduct Medal, Texas State Guard Officer Professional Education Ribbon, State Guard Association of the United States Professional Development Medal, State Guard Association of the United States Distinguished Service Medal, State Guard Association of the United States Meritorious Unit Award, Basic Parachutist Badge, Master Military Emergency Management Specialist Badge and Expert Marksman Badge and The Noble Patron of Armor Award.
 Dale is a charter member of the Hunter-Morris Memorial American Legion Post 911 in Cedar Park.
 Mrs. Dale was the 2014-2015 post commander.
-He is a Colonel in the Texas State Guard where he serves as the Director of the Civil Affairs Operations Section at Headquarters, Camp Mabry.
+He is a former Colonel in the Texas State Guard where his last assignment was as the Operations and Plans Officer at Headquarters, Camp Mabry.
 In 2021 he was inducted into the Ohio State University Army ROTC Society Hall of Fame.

-The former owner of a consulting company, Dale is a member of the Cedar Park Chamber of Commerce.

-In 2020, Mary Lopez Dale was appointed by Governor Greg Abbott as a member of the Texas Veterans Commission.
+The former owner of a consulting company, he serves as the Executive Secretary of the Texas Veterans Land Board.
+In 2020, his wife, Mary Lopez Dale, was appointed by Governor Greg Abbott as a member of the Texas Veterans Commission.
 She is the past Chair of the Williamson County United Way.
 The Dales have been married over 30 years and they have two daughters.
-One is graduate of Leander ISD schools and the other attends school at LISD.
 They attend St. Vincent de Paul Roman Catholic Church in Austin.